 However, as Kyoto Winds is a kind of Hakuoki 1.5, the game that really pulls out all the stops when it comes to extras, giving you six new romance options to play through, three of which are existing Shinsengumi members, and three which are brand-new faces.
 There's the third member of the comedy trio, beefcake and general lad Shinpachi Nagakura, noticeable by his absence from previous iterations of Hakuoki, as well as the somewhat dark and studious Keisuke Sanan, and the Shinsengumi's stalwart spy, the mysterious ninja-alike, Susumu Yamazaki.
 New faces include Hachiro Iba, a long-time friend of the Shinsengumi men, and one that claims to know the protagonist from her childhood years'; Kazuo Souma, an eager-to-please Shinsengumi fanboy; and Ryouma Sakamoto, an 1860s Japan equivalent of Del-Boy, flogging weapons, intel and equipment to anyone who'll take them, regardless of their political leanings.

-That being said, the new guys certainly deliver on the new content, even if they are also tied to the same just-over-a-chapter constraints.
-Souma is an all around nice guy, if a little TOO into the whole samurai thing, and his route does give you a nice insight into the history of the Shinsengumi, whilst Souma himself sits more towards the light-hearted Harada/Heisuke/Nagakura end of the spectrum, personality-wise.
+As for the the new guys, Souma is an all around nice guy, if a little TOO into the whole samurai thing, and his route does give you a nice insight into the history of the Shinsengumi, whilst Souma himself sits more towards the light-hearted Harada/Heisuke/Nagakura end of the spectrum, personality-wise.
 Iba is a bit of a mystery to the protagonist, at least to begin with, allegedly knowing both the Shinsengumi guys and childhood Chizuru, not that she can remember him.
 A perfect gentleman and body guard for the ruling Shogunate family, his route deals more with the protagonist's father and the morally ambiguous experiments he was conducting.
 Cheeky chappy Sakamoto meanwhile is a bit of a headstrong charmer with a devil-may-care attitude; an arms dealer who sells to anyone willing to buy, getting him in trouble with many a faction, including the Shinsengumi, for those who want to live a little dangerously by fraternising with the enemy.
 All three routes give some interesting extra depth to various aspects of the existing story, as well as giving you some new faces from outside the original Shinsengumi group to get to know.

-While it's not quite the brand new Hakuoki game we really want, Hakuoki: Kyoto Winds certainly does an admirable job of tarting up and expanding on the existing story of the Shinsengumi, with enough new content to make this a worthwhile investment for existing fans, whilst simultaneously becoming the definitive edition for any newcomers.
-While none of the six new routes are as extensive as the original romance options - and in the case of fan favourite Shinsengumi members Nagakura, Yamazaki and Sanan, somewhat disappointingly so - the sheer amount of new content is such that it's hard to complain too much.
-As a well-written story of samurais, demons and betrayal, with plenty of twists and turns along the way, the extra content is simply the icing on the cake, making this the definitive Hakuoki story, still one of the best otome visual novels to date.
+While it's not quite the brand new Hakuoki game we really want, Hakuoki: Kyoto Winds certainly does an admirable job of tarting up and expanding on the existing story of the Shinsengumi - we just wish the stories had their endings, and didn't finish on such a cliff hanger.
+With next year's Edo Blossoms set to see the stories through to their conclusions, it doesn't half feel like a long time to wait to find out what happened to your favourite guys.
+Still, as a well-written story of samurais, demons and betrayal, with plenty of twists and turns along the way, the extra content is simply the icing on the cake, making this the definitive take on the Hakuoki story, and still one of the best otome visual novels to date.